QFET: Theory and application to optical instruments

 The geometric properties of quantum dots vary, yet typical quantum dot particles have dimensions anywhere between 1 nm and 50 nm.
 As electron motion is further restricted with each successive dimensional quantization, the subbands of the conduction and valence bands become narrower.

 All semiconductors have a unique conduction and valence band structure.
 In direct band gap semiconductors, the conduction band minimum and valence band maximum energies occur at the same wavenumber k, corresponding to the same momentum.
 QFETs with quantum-well structures have conduction bands that are split into numerous subbands, which correspond to their appropriate quantum numbers q = 1, 2, 3,... and offer a higher density of states at their lowest allowed conduction-band and highest allowed valence-band energy levels than MOSFETs, which leads to interesting properties, particularly in their optical characteristics and applications.
 For quantum-well devices used in laser diodes, photons interact with electrons and holes via transitions between the valence and conduction bands.
 Transitions from photon interactions in quantum-well semiconductors are governed by the energy gaps between subbands, as opposed to the general energy gap of classical semiconductors.

 Motivation

 The conceptual design of a Field Effect Transistor (FET) was first formulated in 1930 by J. E. Lilienfeld.
 Since the advent of the first Silicon FET 30 years later, the electronics industry has seen rapid and predictable exponential growth of both transistor density and information processing capability.
 This phenomenon, known as Moore's Law, refers to the observation that the number of transistors that can be placed in an integrated circuit doubles approximately every two years.

 High Speed Quantum FETs were designed to overcome the 0.2 μm technology considered to be the practical limit for conventional semiconductor technology.
 QFETs thus increase the logic speed by a factor of ten, and reduce the power requirements and size of the transistor by the same factor.
 These increases lend QFET devices for use in developing design-automation tools that benefit from low power, small size, and high speed.
+Recently, Topological Quantum Field Effect Transistor (TQFET) has opened a new paradigm for low-energy switching due to intrinsic quantum phenomena.
+TQFET has an ability to overcome Boltzmann tyranny owing to the Rahsba effect and negative capacitance effect and also promise miniaturization via quantum confinement effects.